IELTS Cue Card/ Candidate Task Card 377 with Model Answer:

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

-I was always taught to tell the whole truth, as opposed to the partial truth, as it always minimises the possibility of a misunderstanding.
+I have been taught to tell the whole truth, as opposed to the partial truth, as it always minimises the possibility of a misunderstanding.
 But, still, some people often go for this kind of partial truth, just as it happened to me a few years ago.
+Here, I will share this experience with you.

 It happened about 5 years ago, when I had just graduated from university, and I was desperately searching for some kinds of internships or jobs.
 But, unfortunately, things were not looking too bright for me as my country was going through some kind of recession back then.
 But, still, I kept trying.